William MacQuitty: The Abu Simbel preservation plan

-Writer and Photographer
+Writer and photographer

 MacQuitty's first book, Abu Simbel, was based on his experiences.
 Published in 1965, The Times called it "lavishly illustrated with his own photographs".
 He went on to produce almost a book a year on a variety of subjects, reflecting his interests in the Orient, all illustrated with his award-winning photographs from a library of a quarter of a million taken by him over 60 years in 75 different countries.
 Buddha, published in 1969 included a foreword by the Dalai Lama, and in 1971 the Shah of Iran sponsored a large volume to commemorate the 2,500th anniversary of his country.

 His most successful book, published in 1972, was Tutankhamun: The Last Journey, which sold half a million copies.
 His definitive photograph of Tutankhamun's funerary mask was seen all over the world, as it was used as the poster for the 1972 British Museum exhibition of the tomb's treasures.

 Later life

-In 2002 the Royal Photographic Society described him as "a phenomenon in film", and he was awarded the Society's Lumiè re Award for distinction in film and photography.
+In 2002 the Royal Photographic Society described him as "a phenomenon in film", and he was awarded the Society's Lumière Award for distinction in film and photography.

 Throughout his life, MacQuitty was endlessly delighted to learn from the people he met all around the world, particularly the Orient and the Middle East and was enthralled by the exotic contrast with his homeland.
 He had no time for racial hatred.
 He enjoyed multiple career paths and amassed a huge tally in what he referred to as "The Banquet of Life".
 He published his autobiography, A Life to Remember, at age 86 in 1991.
 He died in London, in 2004 aged 98.